pratham-33/Hospitality_Domain_Dashboard/README.md

-Revenue insights in Hotel industry :
+Revenue insights in the Hotel industry :

 • Atliq Grands noticed a loss in their market share and revenue over a few months.
-To understand the cause of this loss, they needed a way to analyze this.
-I created a dashboard in Power BI using three months of data.
+To understand the cause of this loss.
+I created a dashboard in Power BI using three months of data covering different KPIs such as RevPAR, ADR, DSRN, Occupancy %, etc.

-• With the created dashboard, Revenue team of Atliq Grands were able to gain insights about their revenue trend.
-This could help in regaining their revenue and market share next month.
+• With this dashboard, the revenue team of Atliq Grands was able to gain insights into their revenue trend, which could help them in regaining their revenue and market share in upcoming months.